computer-lab/computerlab.io/source/_posts/lab-README.md

 title: The Computer Lab README
 date: 2016-01-11
 category: READMEs
 tags:
 - Procedure
 lede: "Computer Lab operating procedures, development playbook, and business tools."
 author: Lab
 ---

-This is the README file for Computer Lab.
-README files are typically included with a piece of software so that people can quickly figure what the software does, how to use it, and who to contact if there's a problem.
-This README aggregates key facts about Computer Lab so that important procedures, systems, and standards are clear to all.
-It's not comprehensive, but provides a good starting point that eliminates fear, uncertainty, and doubt.
+This README should help you quickly understand the organization, goals, processes, and tools of Computer Lab.
+It's not comprehensive, but provides a good starting point.

+### What is Computer Lab?

+Computer Lab is an independent software development team.
+Our goal is to be better than most corporate/startup teams, and to develop a sustainable software engineer practice that makes us feel alive.
+Our current focus is building data-driven web applications with rich user interfaces.

+### Organization and Roles

+There are three primary roles in the Computer Lab organization: **Partner**, **Member**, and **Guest**.

+A **Partner** owns a part of the Cloister Products LLC, the Limited Liability Company that backs Computer Lab.
+A Partner can make deals on behalf of the company, and recruit Lab members to work on these projects.
+Computer Lab's profits are periodically distributed to partners based on an "Eat What You Kill" formula that includes the business generated and managed by each partner, each partner's personal billable work, and other contributions as agreed on by the partners.
+The partners are expected to create a satisfactory arrangement among themselves.

+A **Member** has full access to the Computer Lab Slack, GitHub, and other platforms where projects are discussed and executed.
+They can choose to work on projects managed by the Partners.
+If they do so, a transparent "cut" of the value of their work is retained by the company.
+Currently the benchmark for this cut is 25%, assuming that the Member is an independent contractor.
+The network and tools provided by Computer Lab should help the Member make a living as a software development contractor/consultant.

+A **Guest** is someone that the company is working with, either as a client, contractor, or employee, who is given some access to Computer Lab systems in order to facilitate a project or goal.
+An example of this is someone who is added to the Slack as a single-channel guest for the duration of a project.

+**Partners**, **Members** or **Guests** may all receive salary and benefits from the LLC as necessary or desired.

 ### Our Communication Procedures:

 #### Internal Communication
 - We use Slack and face-to-face for most internal project discussion.
 - We use text and phone calls only for urgent issues.

 #### Client Communication
 - Each project has a single designated point of contact.
 All client